andrewimeson/shellm/README.md

 journalctl -xe | shellm -t "Translate this to Spanish."
 ```

-### Tool Integration
+### Tool Calling

 Shellm supports user-defined tools specified in JSON files.
 This allows Shellm to perform operations beyond simple language model predictions, such as executing shell commands or interacting with APIs.
+This functionality is highly experimental and new tools will be added as soon as the underlying tool pipeline is more robust.

 A `tools.json` file can be created in the following directories (priority order):

 1. `$XDG_CONFIG_HOME/shellm/tools.json`
 2. `~/.config/shellm/tools.json`